 Hall of Fame Highlights

 The introduction to the strength begins in the massive two-story lobby, fronted with a circular window.
-Life-size bronze busts of Steve Stanko and Bob Hoffman stand beside displays of nineteenth century and early twentieth century spherical-end shaped dumbbells and barbells.
+Life-size bronze busts of Steve Stanko and Bob Hoffman stand beside displays of the nineteenth century and early twentieth-century spherical-end shaped dumbbells and barbells.

 Visitors will also see York’s “ticket to the world” – our 185kg Elite certified set, the only set manufactured in the United States and approved by the IWF for use at all international and national weightlifting events.
 Behind this set, you can see a mural depicting champion weightlifters, seated on the right is Tommy Kono, arguably the greatest American weightlifter.